nocoolnametom/OpenMicNight/README.md

     php symfony help [app_name]:[task_name]

-This should gvie you more information about the task in question.
+This should give you more information about the task in question.